Why Settle for the Good Life When You Can Have the Better Life in Christ?

 The Good Life leads to temporal happiness (both hedonic and eudaimonic); the Better Life in Christ leads to abundant joy in this life and eternal life with God.

-Our goal is to apply the timeless truths of this sacred text to our lives today—so that we, too, may live The Better Life in Christ daily.
+My goal is to apply the timeless truths of this sacred text to our lives today—so that we, too, may live The Better Life in Christ daily.

 In addition, this study of Hebrews integrates insights from Positive Psychology to enrich our understanding of human flourishing as flourishing in Christ.
 While some may be cautious about combining secular science with sacred theology, healthy skepticism is welcome.
 Yet, we trust that God grants us spiritual discernment to embrace what is good and true.
 After all, God is the Author of all truth—spiritual and scientific.

-Both Positive Psychology, human flourish and Christian theology challenge us to live virtuous lives.
+Both Positive Psychology, human flourishing and Christian theology challenge us to live virtuous lives.
 But it is Christ who empowers us to live well—not just for our own benefit, but for the glory of God.

-Flourishing in Theology: What “Good” Really Means
+A Theology of flourishing: What “Good” Really Means

 Let’s take a moment to reflect on the word "good":